-In this document, any references to workers and/or employers include authorized worker or employer representatives; or, if the worker is deceased, authorized personal representatives.
+In this document, any references to workers and/or employers include authorized worker and/or employer representatives; and authorized personal representatives if the worker is deceased.
 For information on who is an authorized representative, see 21-02-04, Disclosure of Claim File Information to Worker or Employer Representatives.

-- placement employers for work transition (WT) purposes, or
+- placement employers for return-to-work (RTW) purposes, or

 Treating health professional - health professional means a member of a college of a health profession as defined in the Regulated Health Professions Act, 1991.
 Generally, the treating health professional is the person who is responsible for the ongoing care of the worker.